strakam/generals-bots/README.md

      - `human` where you can see the game roll out.

 ## 🛠️ Coming Soon
-- Extend action space to sending half of units to another square
 - Examples and baselines using RL
 - Add human control to play against
-- New analysis tools

 Requests for useful features and additions are welcome 🤗.